danielsss/embed-viewer/README.md

 # Usage

-* Switch to your project directory
+* Switch to your local project directory

 ```shell
 cd $project